Draxsis/Draxsis/README.md

-## Hey there, I'm Draxsis 👋
+## Hey there, you're visiting Draxsis' profile 👋

 🔵 I am confident working on a big project and excited to explore collaboration opportunities on any project.</br>
-🔵 My current focus is on mastering C# and Web Develop.</br>
+🔵 My current focus is on mastering C# and .NET </br>
-🔵 Please feel free to ask me anything, as I am confident in my ability to provide helpful insights.</br>
+🔵 Please feel free to ask me anything, as I am confident I can provide helpful insights.</br>
 🔵 And, by the way, I am addicted to coding.

 ## 🌐 Socials: